 If you’re a member of Fun-A-Day’s free email community, you probably grabbed this printable months ago.
 I love sharing freebies with my email readers – often way before I have the chance to share the printables here on Fun-A-Day.

-If you didn’t grab it yet, click on the button below and enter your information.
+If you didn’t grab it yet, enter your email in the form below.
 Then you’ll get the watermelon book sent to your email.
 You won’t be subscribed to the email list twice, I promise.

 If you’re not part of the free email community, we’d love to have you!
-Click the button below and enter your information.
+Enter your information in the form below.
 You’ll join and receive the watermelon book in your email as a thank you.

 You can also access the form in a new tab if you prefer.

 Check out my Making Books with Preschoolers Pinterest board for more ideas.